retirement_assets

 What about Other tools

-One of the lovely things about engineers, is they like to build things.
-I’ve found many other free resources that both inspired me and made realize that there is more than one way to solve problems.
+One of the lovely things about engineers is they like to build things.
+I’ve found many other free (or almost free) resources that both inspired me and made realize that there is more than one way to solve problems.
+Of course I’ve also paid for and used yet more tools which I will briefly address.

 The sources I found around the interweb.